-Our contributions in this work can be summarized as: \begin{itemize} \item[\textbullet] We introduce a novel 3D hierarchical block aggregation module, and propose a new transformer-based 3D medical segmentation model, dubbed UNesT.
-The model provides local spatial patch communication, to better capture various tissues.
+Our contributions to this work can be summarized as: \begin{itemize} \item[\textbullet] We introduce a novel 3D hierarchical block aggregation module, and propose a new transformer-based 3D medical segmentation model, dubbed UNesT.
+The model provides local spatial patch communication to better capture various tissues.
 This method achieves hierarchical modeling of high-resolution medical images and outperforms local self-attention variants with a simplified design compared to the "shifted window" module leading to improved data efficiency.

 \item[\textbullet] We validate UNesT on a whole brain segmentation task that contains hundreds of classes.
 UNesT outperforms the current convolutional- and transformer-based single model methods.
-Our single model also outperforms prior top method SLANT27 \citep{huo20193d}, which ensembles 27 networks, and achieves new state-of-the-art performance.
+Our single model also outperforms the prior top method SLANT27 \cite{huo20193d} ensembled with 27 networks, and achieves new state-of-the-art performance.

 \item[\textbullet] We collect and manually delineate the first in-house renal substructure dataset (116 CT subjects).
 We show that our method achieves state-of-the-art performance for accurately measuring cortical, medullary, and pelvicalyceal system volumes.
 We demonstrate the clinical utility of this work through accurate volumetric analysis, strong correlations, and robust reproducibility.
-We also introduce MONAI Bundle, a new plug-and-use framework for deploying models, our codes, trained models, and tutorials are released for public availability.
+We also introduce MONAI Bundle, a new plug-and-use framework for deploying models.
+Our codes, trained models, and tutorials are released for public availability.

 \item[\textbullet] We investigate model scalability and data efficiency in low-data regimes as well as the impact of the size of pre-training dataset.
-We show the proposed method's generalizability by validating it on public datasets: BTCV and KiTS19.
+We show the proposed method's generalizability by validating it on public datasets: BTCV, KiTS19, and BraTS2021.

 \end{itemize}